 "Sometimes they're going to have a professor that's going to outright challenge why they believe what they believe and say, 'Look, what you believe is actually a fairytale,'" Morrow said.

-Check below this story for eight extra videos of lively conversation and teaching on why you can trust the Bible.
+Check below this story for seven extra videos of lively conversation and teaching on why you can trust the Bible.
 Bible experts also explore how Christianity rests on a deep and substantial bedrock of fact.

-But Morrow and two more of the world's top biblical experts told CBN News there's good reason for believers to have faith in your faith.
+But Morrow and two more of the world's top biblical experts told CBN News there's a good reason for believers to have faith in your faith.

 Dr. Darrell Bock teaches at the Dallas Theological Seminary and co-wrote Truth Matters.